Jeremy Bangs: Career

-In October 2000, Bangs was invited to the annual Leiden Onzet feasts, to commerorate the end of the Siege of Leiden (1574).
-He asserted that the Pilgrims adopted this tradition in the New World, originating from a Dutch Calvinist philosophy of "rejecting the fixed medieval ecclesiastical calendar in favour of holy days".
+In October 2000, Bangs was invited to the annual Leiden Ontzet feasts, to commerorate the end of the Siege of Leiden (1574).
+He asserted that the Pilgrims adopted this tradition in the New World, originating from a Dutch Calvinist philosophy of 'rejecting the fixed medieval ecclesiastical calendar in favour of holy days'.

 Further, Bangs argued that English Separatists who sailed on The Mayflower had developed a sense of religious tolerance through their persecution, that led them to carry the principle of a separate church and state.
 His 2009 work, Leiden and the Foundations of Plymouth Plantation, states that, unlike the English Puritans who sought to a establish a theocracy in Massachusetts, Pilgrim colonists were far more tolerant of other faiths, and allowed women to speak in church.

-Dr. Bangs spent much of his later life transcribing the Plymouth Colony archives.
+Dr. Bangs spent much of his career transcribing the Plymouth Colony archives.